alt=" height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1682959102221605&ev=PageView&noscript=1" /

 About Christo Barnhoorn

 Christo Barnhoorn, a seventh-generation rancher, carries a legacy of tradition and ambition from his upbringing on a South African sheep farm.
 Immersed in the practices of sheep farming, he developed a deep understanding of the industry.
 With a desire to expand his horizons, Christo moved to the United States and established his own ranch in New Mexico.
-There, he successfully combined his traditional knowledge with innovative practices, transforming his venture into a flourishing online meat retailer.
+There, he successfully combined his traditional knowledge with innovative practices, transforming his venture into a flourishing retailer specializing in mail-order meat delivery.

 Related Articles